grantcolley/dotnetwhat/README.md

 Agent (Tech Lead)
 "Let's inspect the code, run the tests, identify the issue, fix it, verify it, then create a PR."
+Integrated into IDE not tied to a particular LLM
  │
  ▼
 LLM (Senior Developer)